 Recycling is required by law.
-There is a fine of 180 euro for not separating your recyclables out properly in the trash!
-This will be explained at orientation in Italy, and there is information on the back of the apartment doors, explaining what you need to do.
-If you don't understand, be sure to ask your adviser.
-Once you get a system down, it will only take a few minutes if everyone pitches in.
+There is a fine of 180 Euro for not separating your recyclables properly in the trash!
+This will be explained at orientation in Italy, and there is information on the back of the apartment doors--but if you don't understand, be sure to ask your adviser.
+Once you get a system down, it will only take a few minutes each week to do it if everyone pitches in.